deeplearning-wisc/Spurious_OOD/README.md

 * Matplotlib
 * Seaborn

-Our experiments are conducted on Ubuntu Linux 20.04.
 Support for distributed training will be provided soon.

 ## In-distribution Datasets